oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 Parameter | Type | Description
 --------- | ---- | -----------
 status | Object | Status of Disbursement in Object `{code: <status_code>, message: <status_message>}`
-tx_status_description | String(255) | Additional information regarding status code, especially for Failed transactions, Force Credit transactions, and Queued transactions.
-For example: “Account is blocked.
-Please create a new transaction with a different recipient account number.”
-Note: This parameter will not appear in the response body for transactions with a Success status. amount | BigInteger | Amount to disburse. recipient_name | String(255) | Account holder name of recipient bank account. recipient_bank | String(255) | Bank or Ewallet code of the recipient’s account, please refer to [Disbursement Bank Codes](#disbursement-bank-codes-) recipient_account | String(255) | Recipient bank account number.
+tx_status_description | String(255) | Additional information regarding status code, especially for Failed transactions, Force Credit transactions, and Queued transactions.<br><br>For example: “Account is blocked.
+Please create a new transaction with a different recipient account number.”<br><br>Note: This parameter will not appear in the response body for transactions with a Success status. amount | BigDecimal | Amount to disburse. recipient_name | String(255) | Account holder name of recipient bank account. recipient_bank | String(255) | Bank or Ewallet code of the recipient’s account, please refer to [Disbursement Bank Codes](#disbursement-bank-codes-) recipient_account | String(255) | Recipient bank account number.